9 Different Types of Geckos in Australia

 These geckos are among the different types of geckos in Australia.
 They come in beige, cream, white, black, and yellow colors.
 They can be spotted, blotchy, or banded.

 Bynoe’s geckos have different colors and patterns, blending well with the environment.
-They actually look scaly but are soft to the touch.
+They look scaly but are soft to the touch.

 You can look for these geckos at night because they’re nocturnal and hunt at night.
 Moreover, you’ll quickly identify them by their clawed feet.

 Brynoe’s geckos move fast, so it might be hard to look closely at them.
-If you find one, approach it slowly and with extreme gentleness so that they won’t run away.
+If you find one, approach it slowly and with extreme gentleness so they won’t run away.

 Finally, these geckos are parthenogenetic – they don’t need males to reproduce.
 Females can create a genetic copy of themselves.
 As a result, most of their population are females.